A-Tilunaite/Learn_scrape_tests/README.md

 ## TO DO:
--Add exact run script times
+*Add exact run script times